 In short, a lead is a person (or company) you don’t know well, but that you have some information about indicating they might be interested in your products or services.

-When you start getting to know your lead, you can determine if that person qualifies as an opportunity (the next step in your sale cycle) or not, and you choose whether or not t continue the business relationship with this lead.
+When you start getting to know your lead, you can determine if that person qualifies as an opportunity (the next step in your sale cycle) or not, and you choose whether to continue the business relationship with this lead.

 The good parameters to disqualify a lead are: